obrobrio2000/TravelUp/README.md

   <img width="100%" src="https://user-images.githubusercontent.com/62136803/173881903-6421bb46-f17c-4309-aa37-1e2d01ce5205.png" alt="TravelUp: logo">
 </p>

-<p align="center">TravelUp è un'utile applicazione web per organizzare il tuo itinerario di viaggio.<br><br>Progetto per i Corsi di "Linguaggi e Tecnologie per il Web" e "Reti di Calcolatori", tenuti rispettivamente dai Proff.
-Riccardo Rosati ed Andrea Vitaletti nel 2° semestre del 3° anno del CdL in Ingegneria Informatica e Automatica (A.A.
-2021/2022) presso Sapienza Università di Roma.</p>
+<p align="center">TravelUp is a useful web application to organize your travel itinerary.<br><br>Project for the Courses of "Web Languages and Technologies" and "Computer Networks", held respectively by Profs.
+Riccardo Rosati and Andrea Vitaletti in the 2nd semester of the 3rd year of the Bachelor's Degree Course in Computer and System Engineering (A.Y.
+2021/2022) at Sapienza University of Rome.</p>

 <p align="center">
   <a href="https://github.com/TUEngineers/TravelUp/blob/main/LICENSE">